asyncapi/website/pages/blog/radical-transparency.md

 ## Challenge us!

 That said, we're always looking for ways to improve.
-We're already radically transparent but I'm sure there are things that can be improved.
+We're already radically transparent, but I'm sure we can improve some things.
 So here's a challenge for you, find something we're not doing transparently enough and let us know.
 Or, even better, join us to improve it!

 Thanks for reading!